Africa's 'ivory tower' of learning to be restored after inferno | DW | 23.09.2020

 "This is a university that has been there for long.
 It has produced a lot of important people.
 So, we are still wondering what brought about the fire," Mariam Nakijjo, a former student, told DW.

-Simon Sagala Mulindwa, a historian who has tracked Makerere University since 1970, says he was in tears as the special piece of architecture crumbled.
-"That building stands and speaks without words."
+Simon Sagala Mulindwa, a historian who has tracked Makerere University since 1970, said he was in tears as the special piece of architecture crumbled: "That building stands and speaks without words."